In part 3 we cover the UPS systems specifications

 when coming into the mid range, three phase input with a single phase output is typically used.

 Not all critical loads need to be protected using a UPS system when it comes to specifications.
-Only systems that cannot withstand short breaks in the power, such as servers, need to be protected by a UPS because if these aren't protected then huge amounts of damage and problems will occur.
+Only systems that cannot withstand short breaks in the power otherwise they will be damaged.
+These are typically systems and equipment like servers as they always need to be protected by a UPS unit otherwise if these aren't protected then huge amounts of damage and problems will have a huge negative impact on your business.
 Other critical systems that can withstand a short break in power, such as server room cooling systems, can and should be protected using a generator.
 Server room cooling systems are regarded as critical loads because, if the cooling system fails, a thermal shutdown of the servers will occur, to protect them from overheating.

 Much of the function of an on-line UPS is to clean up irregularities in the mains power supply.
-These aberrations typically last for very short periods of time.
-When a complete loss of power happens, a UPS system will use its battery to keep a flow of power and when paired with a generator it will bridge the gap providing power until the generator takes over.
+These irregularities typically last for a very short period of time.
+When/if you encounter a complete loss of power, your UPS system will use its batteries to keep a flow of power and when paired with a generator it will act as a bridge, to bridge the gap providing power until the generator gets up to speed and takes over.

-On-line UPS will give a break-free electrical supply in the event of mains power failure and also a break-free connection when the system reverts back to mains power once the problem has passed.
-It will also provide you with an automatic system bypass to mains if an overload or fault condition occurs.
+Our On-line UPS units will also provide you with an automatic system bypass to mains if an overload or fault condition occurs.

-One of the types of UPS systems is called, On-line/double conversion technology.
+One of the types of UPS systems we have in stock at Computer Power Protection is called, On-line/double conversion technology.
 These specs provide the highest levels of power protection.

 The UPS converts the incoming mains AC power to DC power.
 The DC current provides power to the battery and the inverter, which converts the DC back to AC and provides a clean, regulated and conditioned AC output to the protected load.

-The battery is always in circuit and therefore when a mains failure occurs the battery carries on supplying power to the inverter which means there is no-break in the supply to the protected load and no switching is involved.
+The battery is always in circuit and so when a mains failure happens the battery carries on supplying power to the inverter which means there is no break in the supply to the protected load and no switching is involved.
 A static bypass circuit is incorporated into the UPS which provides a failsafe mechanism, by providing AC mains to the load should the UPS be overloaded or in the unlikely event of an internal fault.

 Online UPS systems are normally recommended when used with generators due to the UPS tolerance to voltage and frequency variations that can be associated with generators.
 Also, Battery pack extensions are also used and recommended to increase runtime.

-An offline / standby UPS provides very basic protection against mains-borne problems.
+An offline / standby UPS provides the most basic level of power protection.
 AC mains power passes straight through the UPS which has RFI filtering and limited spike protection provided.

 In the event of a mains failure, or the AC mains voltage is outside the UPS operating window, the inverter starts up, a relay closes and allows the inverter to provide power to the load.
 Upon AC mains returning the mains output is switched back to mains and the inverter then shuts down.
 There are a few milli-seconds break during transfer to/from the inverter.
 The output when on inverter is invariably a square wave or stepped sine wave output.